TypeErrorEngine2022/CSCI3310-Project/README.md

 ## Prerequisites

-1. Download the `gemma3-1b-it-int4.task` model (555 MB) from [litert-community/Gemma3-1B-IT](https://huggingface.co/litert-community/Gemma3-1B-IT/tree/main).
+1. Go to [Model card](https://huggingface.co/litert-community/Gemma3-1B-IT) to acknowledge the license before downloading the model.
+Then, navigate to [litert-community/Gemma3-1B-IT](https://huggingface.co/litert-community/Gemma3-1B-IT/tree/main) to download `gemma3-1b-it-int4.task` model (555 MB).
 2. Place the model in the `app/src/main/assets/models/` folder.
 Create the `assets/models/` subdirectories if they don’t exist.

-## ScreenTime Tracking Features
+## ScreenTime Tracking Features (Section 1)

 1. **Track the time spent on each app today**
    - refreshes automatically on app resume.